“Most people do not really want freedom, because freedom involves responsibility, and most people are frightened of responsibility.”

 - Recognition and acknowledgment are warmly and abundantly provided.

-This article was published in the St. Louis Small Business Monthly, November 2016
+This article was published in the column The Extraordinary Workplace in the St. Louis Small Business Monthly, November 2016